HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *threat modeling* - The process of using hypothetical scenarios, system diagrams, and testing to help secure systems and data.

 *threat scenario* - Description of a possible way to attack a system, by exploiting a vulnerability, with intention to gain access to or prevent usage of an asset being an vital part of the system.

+*true randomness* - Output that is totally unpredictable, without any pattern

 *vulnerability* - An exploitable weakness of a system, that can be used by an attacker to gain unprivileged access to a system asset.